IBM/packer-plugin-ibmcloud/CONTRIBUTING.md

 ```
 This helps to maintain consistent formatting across whole repository.

+## Automated tests

+When adding or changing functionality, please include new tests for them as part of your contribution.

 ## Merge approval

 The project maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.
 A change requires LGTMs from two of the maintainers of each component affected.